 For s > 2, the foldover principle no longer holds.
 Nevertheless, the matrix A from Equation (11) can achieve OA strength 3 in some cases, and whether or not that happened can at least be diagnosed post-hoc.
-The next section proposes a modification to the construction of A that increases the chances of obtaining OA strength 3 for A from a V that only had OA strength 2.
+A slight generalization of Li et al.'s construction of A increases the chances of obtaining OA strength 3 for A from a V that only had OA strength 2.
+The key idea is to add column-specific constants in the construction of A: